registerguard/TweetTweet/README.md

 To use the Twitter API you have to provide Tweepy with credentials so that it can authenticate you.
 Those need to be acquired directly from Twitter.

-To get those go to [apps.twitter.com](https://apps.twitter.com) and Create New App.
+To get those, go to [apps.twitter.com](https://apps.twitter.com) and Create New App.
 Access level should be Read and Write.
 Then you need to generate tokens.

 You need four pieces of information from Twitter to authenticate.
 Those are Consumer Key, Consumer Secret, Access Token and Access Token Secret.
-See below image.
+The blurry parts in the image below are the things that you need.

 ![screen shot 2015-05-13 at 1 32 24 pm](https://cloud.githubusercontent.com/assets/4853944/7620455/d9e8a7a0-f974-11e4-8d86-d0e36a2da2ef.png)